Are you a Quiet Speculation member?

 Now, I'm usually not a fan of artifact mana because I think it does degenerate things to the game.
 However, this deck uses a ton of equipment which are huge tempo sinks.
 Unless you can get that tempo back somehow, you're going to be far behind for a huge portion of the game.
 That's why I think mana rocks are pretty reasonable in this deck.

 The second section of cards guarantees that you can continue to make land drops in the mid- and late-game.
-Especially important are the tutors that find Glimmerpost, Vesuva or a missing Urzatron piece.
+Especially important are the tutors that find Glimmerpost, Isle of Vesuva or a missing Urzatron piece.

 This deck can do a lot of work with a relatively small amount of mana, so it's not the end of the world if you get stuck on lands early.
 However, as you approach the end of the game, you do need to produce larger and larger quantities of colorless mana in order to equip and reequip multiple times per turn.